iSchool Statement on Graduate Competencies

 1.2 appraise, organize and manage information for effective preservation, discovery, access and use;

-1.3 apply knowledge of information technologies and resources to real world situations, taking into account the perspectives of institutional and community stakeholders;
+1.3 apply knowledge of current and emerging technologies to real world situations, taking into account the perspectives of institutional and community stakeholders;

 1.4 reflect in a critical and informed manner on individual and institutional practices and on the role of the information professions in society.